SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/route.md

 }
 ```

 * `id` - int.
-An id of the created route schedule entry.
+An ID of the created route schedule entry.

 #### errors